 In a victim impact statement read by a friend on behalf of Pam Ukele, Stephen's wife of 31-years, she said the tragedy "will forever be etched into my memory, my family's memory, as an unspeakable horror."

 Paula Ukele Miller, Lee and Stephen's sister, told the judge about Lee's smile and laugh that filled the room , Carmen's bigger-than-life personality, and Stephen's love for watching his nephews play football, adding, "I don't know if we will ever fully come to grips with the impact of this senseless event.”

 In November 2017, authorities say Perez-Marquez was trying to pass another vehicle, swerved onto the shoulder, and crashed into an oncoming minivan.

-The Ukele family was in that minivan, on their way home from watching sons Tanner and Carson win a state football championship for Sabetha.
+The Ukele family was in that minivan, on their way home from watching their nephews, Tanner and Carson, win a state football championship for Sabetha.

 UPDATE: The story has been updated to reflect the 13 month sentence for aggravated battery was suspended in lieu of two years probation.